 What is a video transition?

 Any video is composed of many individual shots edited together whether it is a big-budget Hollywood production or a two-minute commercial.
-Author uses transition to connect two shots.
+An author uses transition to connect two shots.
 Different types of video transitions will bring different visual effects.
 You can try the most common video transitions including dissolves, wipes, fades, etc.

-How to add transitions to video?
+How to add transitions to videos?

 2. Add media files to the timeline.

-3. Click the Transition menu to view 98 popular video transitions.
+3. Click the Transition menu to view 115 popular video transitions.

 5. Play your video, and save this video.